-The Camino de Santiago influences and inspires walkers to hike its peaks and pastures every single day.
-But it also influences artists across many mediums, including filmmakers.
-In this article, we present you with a selection of the best movies made about the Camino de Santiago.
+Here are the best movies about the Camino de Santiago.
+These Camino de Santiago movies influence and inspire walkers to hike across Spain.
+But the Camino also influences artists across many mediums, including filmmakers.
+In this article, I present a selection of the best movies about the Camino de Santiago.

-If you want a movie to inspire you, inform you, or recall when you obtained your very own pilgrim passport, there’s a movie for you here.
-We feature dramas, documentaries, short films and more.
+If you want a movie to inspire, inform, or recall when you obtained your pilgrim passport, there’s a movie for you here.
+We feature dramas, documentaries, short films, and more.
+If you are looking for more general hiking movies, see this post on the best hiking movies of all time.

 The Way (dir.
 Emilio Estevez)

-Martin Sheen plays a father who decides to honour his deceased son by walking the Camino.
+Martin Sheen plays a father who honors his deceased son by walking the Camino.
 After his son dies while walking the pilgrimage, his father chooses to complete the hike on his behalf.

 This movie was created by the real-life father-son duo of Martin Sheen and Emilio Estevez, which adds authenticity to its messages.
-It’s a fantastic insight into the sentimental, spiritual aspects of the Camino, and how many people use the walk as a personal reflection.
+It’s a fantastic insight into the spiritual aspects of the Camino and how many people use the walk as a personal reflection.

 Walking the Camino: Six Ways to Santiago (dir: Lydia B. Smith)